 Open System authentication is a null authentication algorithm.

-Any non-DMG STA requesting Open System authentication can be authenticated if dot11AuthenticationAlgorithmsTable at the peer STA includes an entry with dot11AuthenticationAlgorithm equal to openSystem and dot11AuthenticationAlgorithmActivated equal to true.
+Any non-DMG STA or non-AP MLD requesting Open System authentication can be authenticated if dot11AuthenticationAlgorithmsTable at the peer STA or AP MLD, respectively, includes an entry with dot11AuthenticationAlgorithm equal to openSystem and dot11AuthenticationAlgorithmActivated equal to true.

-A STA may decline to authenticate with another requesting STA.
-Open System authentication is the default authentication algorithm for a pre-RSNA STA.
+A STA or AP MLD may decline to authenticate with another requesting STA or requesting non-AP MLD, respectively.
+Open System authentication is the default authentication algorithm for a pre-RSNA STA or MLD.

 Open System authentication utilizes a two-message authentication transaction sequence.
 The first message asserts identity and requests authentication.
 The second message returns the authentication result.
-If the result is “successful,” the STAs shall be declared mutually authenticated.
+If the result is “successful,” the STAs or MLDs shall be declared mutually authenticated.

-In the description in 12.3.3.2.2 (Open System authentication (first frame)) and 12.3.3.2.3 (Open System authentication (final frame)), the STA initiating the authentication exchange is referred to as the requester, and the STA to which the initial frame in the exchange is addressed is referred to as the responder.
+In the description in 12.3.3.2.2 (Open System authentication (first frame)) and 12.3.3.2.3 (Open System authentication (final frame)), the STA or non-AP MLD initiating the authentication exchange is referred to as the requester, and the STA or the AP MLD, respectively, to which the initial frame in the exchange is addressed is referred to as the responder.

+NOTE – Open system authentication between MLDs is done before multi-link (re)setup (see 33.3.2 (Multi-link (re)setup procedure) and 11.3 (STA/MLD authentication and association)).

 The specific items in each of the messages described in the following subclauses are defined in 9.3.3.11 (Authentication frame format), Table 9-42 (Authentication frame body), and Table 9-43 (Presence of fields and elements in Authentication frames).

 TGbe editor: Modify clause 12.4 as follows: